felixhagspiel/jsOnlyLightbox/README.md

 ###	`{closeOnClick: bool}`
 _Default: true_

 If set to true, the lightbox will close on click anywhere inside the viewport, not just by clicking on the close-button.
+Note: May not work in IE8.

 ###	`{hideOverflow: bool}`
 _Default: true_